 Conservative Allocation – Having 20% in stocks and 80% in bonds

 Make it Automatic – Once you’ve made your initial investment, don’t forget to make future investments automatically.
 It’s incredibly easy to get to allocate money elsewhere and struggle to make the same investment manually every month.
 You’ll always have something else you want to spend the money on.
 Don’t tempt yourself.
 It’s just as hard to stop an automatic investment so set that up and don’t look back.

 4% rule – The 4% rule has been popular for about 30 years now.
-Basically, it’s a loose rule saying that when determining your retirement income, if you withdrawal 4% of your investments each year, you’ll have enough to live off of for about 30 years.
-When determining how to implement the three fund portfolio, you’ll need to determine if 4% withdrawals of your investments will be enough to live or if you’ll want to withdrawal higher amounts.
-If you need to boost returns or are looking to withdrawal more, you’ll need to allocate your money into the three funds accordingly.
+Basically, it’s a loose rule saying that when determining your retirement income, if you withdraw 4% of your investments each year, you’ll have enough to live off of for about 30 years.
+When determining how to implement the three fund portfolio, you’ll need to determine if 4% withdrawals of your investments will be enough to live or if you’ll want to withdraw higher amounts.
+If you need to boost returns or are looking to withdraw more, you’ll need to allocate your money into the three funds accordingly.

 Remember to Rebalance

 Investing in the stock market is a great way to grow your money.
-You might be saving for retirement, investing for college-savings, or just a nest-egg.
+You might be saving for retirement, investing for college savings, or just a nest egg.
 The three fund portfolio is one of the investment strategies many investors can use to start investing or simply be a “lazy investor”, but the important thing is to be invested in the first place.
 You can always start off using this strategy and diversify into new options after gaining the necessary knowledge and confidence.
 Even with its simplicity, make sure you do your research before investing using this strategy too.

 Enjoyed this article?
 Leave me a review here.